mbalimade-it/fcc-html-workshops/01_cat_photo_app/README.md

 # Cat Photo App

-In this workshop, I learned how to work with basic HTML elements including:

-- Headings
-- Paragraphs
-- Images
-- Links
-- Lists

-## Objective
+This is a simple recipe page that uses basic HTML elements such as: headings, paragraphs, images, links, and lists.

-The goal of this workshop was to get hands-on practice with foundational HTML elements and understand how to structure a simple webpage.
+The goal of this lab was to get hands-on practice with foundational HTML elements and understand how to structure a simple webpage.

-## Notes

-- Practiced semantic HTML elements.
-- Learned how to properly structure a page with headings, paragraphs, and lists.
+In short, I learned how to properly structure a page with headings, paragraphs, and lists.

 ## Screenshot